 Which kind of house would you choose: One with immaculate appointments and a price tag of $2.5 million?
 Or another one in the same neighborhood with few frills and a price of $789,000?

 For all the talk of Princeton’s stately historic homes, new construction abounds throughout the town, all with price tags of $1 million and up.

 If there’s one thing that Princeton homeowners complain about (after taxes, of course) it’s zoning.
 When you want to make a small improvement to your house, it often requires some sort of variance from the zoning board.

-The following listings of residential home sales, which closed between March 1 and April 30, 2017, are based on public records and tax files.
+The following listings of residential home sales, which closed between September 1 and October 31, 2017, are based on public records and tax files.